The weddings of Santa Barbara

 Home Cette page en Français

-Little after Mason, it is Cruz Castillo, the faithful friend of childhood, who at his turn proposes to Santana to marry him.
-Cruz, given up by Eden Capwell, hopelessly tries to forget her.
-And he knows perfectly that today any reunion between them is perfectly impossible, because she is not only married with Kirk Cranston, but she now waits a child of him.
+Little after Mason, it is Cruz Castillo, the faithful friend from childhood, who at his turn proposes to Santana to marry him.
+Cruz, given up on Eden Capwell, hopelessly tries to forget her.
+And he knows perfectly that today any reunion between them is perfectly impossible, because she is not only married with Kirk Cranston, but she now waits for a child from him.
 Santana is touched by Cruz's proposal.
 She knows that Cruz, if he will make a good father for Brandon, will not make a good husband.
 It is not that she awaits the same passion as the one he feels for Eden, but it is only because she very well knows that it is by spite and solicitude that he made this proposal to her.
 Conscious of the importance of her choice, Santana prefers to refuse Cruz's proposal and on the other side accepts Mason's one.

-Around them are joined together :
+Around them are joined together:

 - The members of the Capwell family : C.C.
 Capwell, Kelly Capwell (his half-sister), Ted Capwell (his half-brother), Sophia Capwell Armonti (his step-mother),